Nik-Kras/Tone-Research/1. Harmonics extraction/README.md

 File <i>"1.1 Initial Data.mlx"</i> describes a creation of common vectors like time-vectors, frequency-vectors, etc. For data exchange  files with format ".mat" are used.

 For overview use <i>"1.
 Harmonics extraction.pdf"</i> file.

+It contains TEST Live Script <i>"1.
+Test of HE"</i>, where function HarmonicsExtraction is tested.

+HE* - Harmonics Extraction